Lucas Bersamin: Personal life

 Bersamin is married to the former Aurora A. Bagares, a business proprietress, with whom he has three children: Pia Cristina, Luis Isidro, and Lucas Riel Jr.

-He is the brother of congressman Luis "Chito" Bersamin Jr. of Abra, who was gunned down in 2008 during a wedding ceremony, and of Abra governor Takit Bersamin.
+He belongs to the Bersamin political dynasty of Abra: he is the brother of congressman Luis "Chito" Bersamin Jr. of Abra, who was gunned down in 2008 during a wedding ceremony, and of Abra governor Takit Bersamin.
+Abra vice governor Anne Bersamin is the daughter of Luis Bersamin.
+Presidential Legislative Liaison Office Undersecretary Adrian Bersamin is Lucas Bersamin's grandnephew.